clabe45/shulkr/README.md

 # Shulkr

-This tool decompiles multiple versions of Minecraft and commits each one to Git
+Shulkr is a tool that decompiles multiple versions of Minecraft and commits each version to Git

 ## Requirements